mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 While the use of a fictional audience in the drama is clearly inauthentic, it is however justified in the goal of injecting learner motivation.

-The drama process also mirrors some of the aspects of the 5th Dimension project [@blunden2014seeking] [@blanton_effects_1997].
-Particularly the use of a playful, fictional absent character called the Golem or Wizard that both young people and adults collude to keep real.

 #### Discussion on Autheticity

 The following discussion aims to frame existing conceptions of authenticity of tool use in seeding new learning communities.
 The following sections of the chapter then aim to contribute new knowledge in the area of authentic tool and processes use in the domain of learning coding.